mjfaga/dotfiles/README.md

 ### Bootstrap script

-The bootstrapper script will pull in the latest version of your dotfiels and simlink/copy the files to your home folder.
+The bootstrapper script will pull in the latest version of your dotfiles and simlink/copy the files to your home folder.
 If you have a dotfiles-local directory sibling, configuration in that file will be recognized as well.